leviat-tech/jsdraft/README.md

 ## Creating a Draft Function
-We can also create a custom draft function to draw this same triangle if we wanted to re-use this code:
+We can also create a custom draft function to draw this same triangle if we wanted to re-use the code:
 ```js
 function triangle(drawing) {
   return drawing